mauricio-jmmendes/backend-interview-project-app-template/README.md

      ```

+And finally, we can generate a monthly statement with our expendings in services
+   * ```
+     curl -X GET "http://localhost:8080/customers/services/monthly-statement" -H "accept: */*" -H "Authorization: eyJhbGciOiJIUzI1NiJ9.eyJpZCI6MSwiZW1haWwiOiJhZG1pbkBhZG1pbi5jb20iLCJ1c2VybmFtZSI6ImFkbWluIiwiaWF0IjoxNjYyOTc5OTk4LCJleHAiOjE2NjMwODc5OTh9.w5uYdH03znfjVzTbYelEBavoEc3RWEmrVmdEiaXmjSA"
+     ```
+   * ```
+     {
+        "period": "P30D",
+        "statements": [
+            {
+            "date": "2022-08-18",
+            "deviceDescription": "WORKSTATION",
+            "serviceDescription": "Regular monthly maintenance",
+            "price": 4
+            }
+        ],
+        "totalPrice": 4
+     }

+     ```

 ## Device Controller

-Here a logged customer can list, update and delete their devices, if Admin all devices can be listed, updated or deleted.
+Here a logged customer can list, update and delete their devices, if Admin user all devices can be listed, updated or deleted.

 ## Service Controller

+And here, a logged customer can list, update and delete their services, if Admin user all services can be listed, updated or deleted.

 ## H2 Console